Gamma Knife

 • No other physical trauma and disruption of normal brain function

-At UVA, we've treated more than 7,000 patients from around the world since 1989.
-Our reputation and high level of experience offers your child the best chance for successful results.
+At UVA Health, we've treated more than 7,000 patients with gamma knife from around the world since 1989.
+Our reputation and high level of experience offer your child the best chance for successful results.

 Your child can receive safe, effective treatment in a single session at our world-class Gamma Knife Center.